 200 East Brady

-Through the careful and imaginative use of light, space, materials and technology, Selser Schaefer Architects revitalized an old neglected warehouse in Tulsa’s Brady Arts District into an impressive office space for an engineering firm.
+Through the careful and imaginative use of light, space, materials, and technology, Narrate Design revitalized an old neglected warehouse in Tulsa’s Arts District into an impressive office space for Wallace Design Collective.

 The structural frame and the underside of the structural slab were exposed to express the juxtaposition between the old and the new.
 This was the inspiration for the building’s interior design, which contrasts its rough concrete frame with smooth glass and light wood tones.